reymaktoufi/Reyhaneh-Maktoufi/index.md

 Invited speaker on the topic of qualitative methods in “Science Communication”<br>

 **Adler Planetarium**, US - Body Language<br>
-October 2016 & May 2016<br>
+2016 - Present<br>
-Teaching nonverbal communication to new speakers of Adler’s Space Visualization Lab<br>
+Teaching communication and science storytelling to new speakers of Adler’s Space Visualization Lab<br>

 **Brave Initiatives**, US - Public Speaking<br>
 January 2016<br>
 Teaching Public Speaking Skills in a program for young girls to help them in coding and social engagement<br>

 **Sepas NGO**, Iran - Communication Skills/ Grief/ TOT<br>
-October 2012 - March 2015<br>
+2012 - 2015<br>
 Ongoing workshops for volunteers and professionals in the field of cancer advocacy <br>

 **Imam Hossein Hospital**, Iran- Health Communication<br>